 It should come as no surprise to most Angelenos that Los Angeles is one of the most dangerous cities for pedestrians in the country.
 Hit and runs have become a serious issue, with almost 20,000 cases reported a year.
 Sadly, pedestrian accidents account for approximately one-third of traffic fatalities in Los Angeles.
 This shocking statistic is nearly three times the national average for hit and run accidents.

-Fortunately, the state of California offers protections for pedestrians who are injured after a pedestrian accident.
-If you or a loved one were injured in a pedestrian accident in Los Angeles, you may be entitled to financial compensation.
-The experienced team of Los Angeles pedestrian accident lawyers at West Coast Trial Lawyers will recover all the compensation you are entitled to so that you can focus on your recovery and on the people you care most about.
+Fortunately, California offers protections for pedestrians who are injured after a pedestrian accident.
+If you or a loved one were injured in a pedestrian accident in Los Angeles, you may be entitled to compensation.
+The experienced team of Los Angeles pedestrian accident attorneys at West Coast Trial Lawyers will recover all the compensation you are entitled to so that you can focus on your recovery and on the people you care most about.

 Before we discuss the most common causes of many pedestrian accidents in Los Angeles, let’s address a few key laws that affect both pedestrian and driver safety.
 These laws are crucial because a pedestrian accident lawyer will consider them when determining who is at-fault for causing the incident.
 According to CVC 21949:

 Most pedestrian accidents are caused by driver negligence.
 However, there are many circumstances that contribute to a pedestrian being injured when knocked to the ground.